euzu/m3u-filter/README.md

 ## 3. Api-Proxy Config

-If you use m3u-filter to deliver playlists, we require a configuration to provide the necessary server information, rewrite URLs in reverse proxy mode, and define users who can access the API.
+If you use tuliprox to deliver playlists, we require a configuration to provide the necessary server information, rewrite URLs in reverse proxy mode, and define users who can access the API.

 For this purpose, we use the `api-proxy.yml` configuration.